 It’s the most difficult country I have lived in thus far.
 The language and cultural barrier can make the most simple tasks extremely difficult.
 Where is the dentists?
 Are the open on Saturdays?
 How do I call to make an appointment if they don’t speak English?

 As I prepare to leave I thought that I would do a review of my time in South Korea to see if i succeeded in accomplishing what I came here to do.
 I am going to be brutally honest in this review- no fluff.
 For my review I took questions from two different blogs, meant to reflect on your past year from TheHuffington Post and The Art Of Simple.

 Crazy, challenging, and fun.

 When I moved to South Korea I think the one thing that surprised me was how very few foreigners there were here.
 I mean, I know that I am moving to South Korea and there would be lots of Koreans, but ONLY Koreans?

 Individuality is not encouraged.
 South Koreans tend to wear the same makeup and fashion trends as one another.
-Every clothes shop in Korea sells the same thing.
+Every clothing shop in Korea seems to sell the same thing.
 As well, they are brought up with a rigid educational system – adding to their like-mindedness.
 As someone who attended art schools my whole life found South Korea very restricting.

 When I did go shopping in Korea (because a girl needs clothes eventually) I was often not allowed to try anything on because I was a foreigner.
 I had a friend that once tried clothes on and then they searched her bag after thinking that she was shoplifting.